yusifsalam/ot-harjoitustyo/documentation/testing.md

 ### Coverage
 Test coverage is checked with Jacoco.
 For the latest coverage report you can check the Codecov report [here](https://codecov.io/gh/yusifsalam/ot-harjoitustyo)

+## Unit tests
+Unit tests are split to two - testing of Game logic and testing of DAO.
+Game logic tests are designed to test that user actions generate correct responses from the application.
+DAO tests ensure that the database communication, reading and writing are working as intended.

 ## System tests
 CircleCI build is set up for the application.
 You can view the CircleCI statuses [here](https://circleci.com/gh/yusifsalam/ot-harjoitustyo).
 There are no other automatic system tests shipped with the application.
 ### Installation